-However, a comprehensive claim to shape society requires that we politicize the topic.
+However, the realization of a comprehensive social apprach to AI requires a politicization of the issue.
 This means first of all that the topic of AI and digitalization be recognized as an object of political debate and decision-making.
 Research from other areas such as EU politics (see, for example, De Wilde 2011; Schattschneider 1957) shows that three conditions must be met:

-- Polarization: alternative positions must be represented in decision-making.
+- Polarization: alternative positions must be representend in the decision-making process.

 - Intensity: broad media attention ensures that the topic is popularized and positions are disseminated.